Replica Set Member States¶

 STARTUPare not eligible to vote, as they are not yet a recognized member of any replica set.

-Each member of a replica set enters the
+Each data-bearing member of a replica set enters the

 STARTUP2state as soon as

-mongodfinishes loading that member’s configuration, at which time it becomes an active member of the replica set.
+mongodfinishes loading that member's configuration, at which time it becomes an active member of the replica set and is eligible to vote.
 The member then decides whether or not to undertake an initial sync.
 If a member begins an initial sync, the member remains in

 STARTUP2until all data is copied and all indexes are built.
 Afterwards, the member transitions to